 It can be derived naturally as Coconut Fatty Alcohol, or synthetically.
 Cetearyl Alcohol is a mixture of Cetyl and Stearyl Alcohols.

-Oleyl alcohol: This comes from Oleic Acid; it is fattier and greasier then other alcohols.
+Oleyl alcohol: This comes from Oleic Acid and is fattier and greasier then other alcohols.

 This ingredient is often used for dry skin emulsions, or for super fatted soaps.

-Esters replace the Natural Fatty Esters within our skin, they help to smooth the skin’s texture and act as protection.
+Esters replace the Natural Fatty Esters within our skin; helping smooth the skin’s texture and acting as protection.

 An Ester is formed when an organic acid combines with an Alcohol.

-A tip to spot fatty esters in your skin care products, is that they have the suffix ‘ate’ at the end of it.
+A tip to spot fatty esters in your skin care products: see if they have the suffix ‘ate’ at the end of it.

-Isopropyl Myristate: A synthetic oil used in skin care as an emollient and thickener.
-It is unique in the fact, that it helps to reduce the greasy skin feel, caused by a high oil content in your formulas.
+Isopropyl Myristate: A synthetic oil, used in skin care as an emollient and thickener.
+It is unique in the fact that it helps to reduce the greasy skin feel caused by a high oil content in your formulae.